 Are You Eating Roundup Ready Ice Cream?

 Much like many food products these days, Monsanto’s ubiquitous herbicide, Roundup, has been found in yet another product.
 This time the labs found it’s main ingredient, glyphosate, in 9 out of 10 flavors of “Vermont’s finest”, Ben & Jerry’s Ice Cream.
 Ben & Jerry’s products in the E.U. also tested positive for glyphosate residues.
 Roundup is being found in literally everything from rainwater, to Oreos, to breast milk, to cord blood.
 How did this happen?
+A new study published in October 2017 showed that human exposure to glyphosate has increased approximately 500 percent since the introduction of GMO crops.
 The saturation of our environment in Roundup has spiked since the introduction of Roundup Ready GMO crops.
 Roundup Ready seeds are genetically modified to be resistant to the herbicide Roundup.
 But, it’s also conventional crops that are not genetically modified such as wheat, barley, oats, sunflowers, potatoes, and lentils produced using Roundup.
 Roundup is also widely used by consumers and communities on their lawns, home gardens, golf courses, parks, and schools.

 Some disturbing connections are made when investigating the extreme usage of Roundup in juxtapose to our rising health and environmental issues.
 Roundup is extremely dangerous due to its main ingredient, glyphosate.